Button Islands (Andaman Islands)

 Button Islands are a group of islands of the Andaman Islands.
 It belongs to the South Andaman administrative district, part of the Indian union territory of Andaman and Nicobar Islands.

 History

 Several lighthouses were established on the islands.

 There is a lighthouse at the tallest hill 48 m on North button island, established 1983.

 There is a lighthouse at the tallest hill 50 m on Middle button island, established 1983.

 There is a lighthouse at the tallest hill 36 m on south button island, established 1983.

 Geography

 The islands belong to the Ritchie’s Archipelago and are located north of Outram Island.

+The main islands of the group are: North Button, Middle Button and South Button.